mathscapes/website/_posts/2019-09-09-discoverdrome-reimagining-learning-spaces-for-2101.md

 We understand that the future brings with itself its new complications, and we speculate that the need of then hour would be effective solutions relying on productive, sharp and quick minds that steer the way ahead.
 This can be met by enabling everyone to find their choice of learning style and letting them cultivate and emerge from it.
 Our own classrooms were not given much thought, seem outdated, or varied differently for the number of people who lack curiosity or interest.
 If this project were to really be implemented as the intended classroom, it would be remarkable to see the work of these spatial interventions shaping better, smarter humans of the future.

-**Acknowledgement.** I would use this space to thank the following people, who kept reminding me from time to time what a beautiful process making is.
+_Acknowledgement._ I would use this space to thank the following people, who kept reminding me from time to time what a beautiful process making is.
 [Karan Dudeja](http://kdo.fyi), for helping us construct, de-and-re-construct the icosahedron to its current form.
 Gunika Sahni, Anamika Samanta and Sabareesh Nair, for making me take breaks just before I would exhaust myself using the paper-cutter, patiently accompanying my work and occasionally cutting some paper themselves.
 Blender, for making this project less laborious.
 I know a hundred different ways I would have deviated working with building blocks.
 And [Gaurav Singh]({{ site.url }}/authors/grv), for mentoring me through the entire process, and weaving my learning experience towards an ever-evolving unfolding journey.
 Discoverdrome is appropriately named.

+## References
 [^1]:	Analemma is an upside down building, it is suspended from space and barely touches the Earth.
 [^2]:	Blender is a free and open-source 3D computer graphics software toolset.